ghowland/ddd/README.md

 # DDD - Data Definition Data

 DDD is a format for describing what data should look like.
+It can be used for validation as well as population.

 # Data Types